dive-into-machine-learning/dive-into-machine-learning/README.md

 First, download [an interview with Prof. Domingos on the _Data Skeptic_ podcast](https://dataskeptic.com/blog/episodes/2018/the-master-algorithm) (2018).
 Prof. Domingos wrote [the paper we read earlier](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).
 You might also start reading his book, [_The Master Algorithm_ by Prof. Pedro Domingos](https://www.goodreads.com/book/show/24612233-the-master-algorithm), a clear and accessible overview of machine learning.

 Next, subscribe to more machine learning and data science podcasts!
 These are great, low-effort resources that you can casually learn more from.
 To [learn effectively](https://www.coursera.org/learn/learning-how-to-learn), listen over time, with plenty of headspace.
-[Do not speed up your podcasts!](https://www.theringer.com/2017/8/2/16095364/inefficiency-week-podcasts-speed-comprehension-f0ea43949e42)
+[By the way, don't speed up technical podcasts, that can hinder your comprehension.](https://www.theringer.com/2017/8/2/16095364/inefficiency-week-podcasts-speed-comprehension-f0ea43949e42)

 Subscribe to _**[Talking Machines](http://www.thetalkingmachines.com/)**_.